extenda/actions/cloud-run/README.md

 CVE-2019-1543
 ````

-This will be usefull when you are forced to use an image with a known vulnerability.
+This will be useful when you are forced to use an image with a known vulnerability.

 ## Usage

 See [action.yml](action.yml).

 ### Secrets

 This action requires a GCP service account key with permission to deploy the cloud run services.
 Once created, the JSON key should be `base64` encoded and added as secret in the GitHub repository.

 ### Environment variables